 The Bible states very emphatically that we must honor and obey our parents.
 The number of times this is repeated suggests it is important to God.
 But what if the father is acting wrongfully?
 How do you counsel a person who has been hurt by a father?
 I know mom’s hurt their children too, but we are focussing on the specific role of dads here so as not to complicate the topic.

 Don’t despair when you find yourself in a difficult situation such as the one I mentioned.
 Remember the Fathers Heart first and foremost and keep applying those principles.
 Challenges can be beneficial if approached in the right way, God is in the business of turning bad situations into good.
 It also gives us an opportunity to show a Christ-like character.
 After all, it is easy to honor when a person is honorable, not so much when they are dishonorable.
-God uses situations such as these to reveal Himself.
+God uses situations such as these to reveal His own character.

 Parenting with the Father’s Heart